glic3rinu/passlib/docs/password_hash_api.rst

     string containing list of all characters which are allowed to be specified in salt parameter.
     for most hashes, this is equal to :data:`passlib.utils.h64.CHARS`.

+    this must be a unicode string if the salt is encoded, or (rarely) bytes if the salt is unencoded raw bytes.

 .. todo::